ClearlyyConfused/ClearlyyConfused/README.md

 ## 🚀 About Me

+I'm Louis, a passionate and hard-working student hoping to enter the tech field.
+Growing up as the youngest in the family, it was often up to me to deal with all the technical difficulties around the house.
+My first exposure to actual programming was in grade 6 when we had to create a game using the language "Scratch" for an assignment.
+My favorite part was getting that feeling of solving a difficult problem and showing off what I created to the class.
+Ever since then, I knew this was the career I wanted to pursue.

-I'm Louis, a passionate and motivated student learning fullstack web development.
-Since being introduced to programming in grade 6, my unwavering interest in the field continued and I eventually narrowed it down to webdev being the field I wanted to enter.
-Currently a 3rd year computer science student at McMaster university, I'm constantly being introduced to new ideas and overcoming challenging problems related to the field.
+Currently a 4th year computer science student at McMaster university, I'm constantly being introduced to new ideas and overcoming challenging problems.
+I think my greatest strength is my hard-working nature and willingness to learn!

 ## 🔗 Links